Extending the Range of Robust PCE Inflation Measures: Conclusion

-While we also explored alternative trimmed-mean measures not reported here, and found similar results,\footnote{ In particular, we constructed trimmed-mean measures excluding housing, which is the single largest expenditure category and one of the series most commonly included in the official trimmed-mean and median inflation measures (see Table \ref{tab:Excluded_Categories}).
-We found that housing does not play a large role in the behavior of trimmed-mean inflation measures.
+While we also explored alternative trimmed mean measures not reported here and found similar results,\footnote{ In particular, we constructed trimmed mean measures excluding housing, which is the single largest expenditure category and one of the series most commonly included in the official trimmed mean and median inflation measures (see Table \ref{tab:Excluded_Categories}).
+We found that housing does not play a large role in the behavior of trimmed mean inflation measures.
 All of our results are preserved when excluding housing from the set of expenditure categories, as we show in Appendix \ref{app: Housing}. } future work may consider a twist to our analysis.
-Such work may consider evaluating the predictive power of robust measures of inflation for particular \emph{alternative targets}---current or future inflation rates relevant for different sub-groups of the US population.
+Such work may consider evaluating the predictive power of robust measures of inflation for particular \emph{alternative targets}---for example, current or future inflation rates relevant for different sub-groups of the US population.
 This differential evaluation may provide valuable new insights into robustness in the context of heterogeneous effects of monetary policy.